aryajadia08/ticker-risk-analyzer/README.md

 For the chart, I imported matplotlib since it interacts well with pandas (there was no need for me to define x and y labels since my close variable is a pandas series with an index (closing values and dates), so the dates became the x value and the closing values became the y value).
 I then created an automatic title that reflects the interval and the ticker selected by the user.
 Finally, I added labels and cleaned up the graph with some small editing.

 **Example Inputs**
-Ticker: AAPL
+Ticker: NVDA
-Start Date: 2020-10-13
+Start Date: 2019-12-31
-End Date: 2025-10-13
+End Date: 2026-02-01
+(The start date is 2019-12-31 instead of 2020-01-01 like on PV because PV uses 12-31-2019's close as the initial balance for January 2020. yfinance excludes the end date, so 2026-02-01 returns data up until the final close of January 2026 (matching PV's end date)).

 **Outputs**
 ![Example Chart](example_output.png)

-Sharpe Ratio: 0.55
+Sharpe Ratio: 1.3
-Sortino Ratio: 0.82
+Sortino Ratio: 2.0
-Max Drawdown: -33.36%
+Max Drawdown: -66.34%
-CAGR: 15.87%
+CAGR: 77.35%

-**Metrics from Portfolio Visualizer for Comparison (Oct 2020 - Oct 2025)** Sharpe Ratio: 0.69
+**Metrics from Portfolio Visualizer for Comparison (Jan 2020 - Jan 2026)** Sharpe Ratio: 1.4
-Sortino Ratio: 1.19
+Sortino Ratio: 2.78
-Max Drawdown: -26.40%
+Max Drawdown: -62.82%
-CAGR: 18.79%
+CAGR: 77.35%

-(The discrepancy between my results and the results from Portfolio Visualizer can be explained by PV's calculation process differing from mine.
-PV calculates based on monthly returns, while my program utilizes daily returns, so my results would display more volatility, which would affect the Sharpe/Sortino Ratios.
-The same daily-to-monthly difference creates the ~7% difference in max drawdown because the timeframe used in my program captures low points within the month that PV doesn't include.
-Additionally, the timeframe in my program was 2020-10-13 to 2025-10-13 while PV's timeframe was October 2020 to October 2025, so PV includes 26 days that aren't presented in my original timeframe).
+I originally assumed the discrepancy between my script and PV was due to the difference in return frequency (PV uses monthly returns while my script calculates metrics with daily returns), but this theory was only true for one metric.
+I initially had a gap in CAGR because of how I calculated year count, but my new methodology fixed that gap.
+The gap in Max Drawdown comes from the difference in frequencies between my script and PV because PV doesn't account for bottoms within a month (only month-end values) while my script does, making my drawdown more accurate.
+For Sharpe and Sortino, I couldn't attribute a reason to the discrepancy, but my assumption is that it relates in some way to the different frequency and multipliers used for annualization between PV and my script, but I need to investigate further by calculating with monthly returns rather than daily.
+I also changed how I calculated the Sortino ratio, but that barely changed the result on NVDA.

 **Limitations**
 I averaged the risk-free rate throughout the inputted interval rather than pairing the daily risk-free rate with the daily percent change, so the Sharpe/Sortino ratios could vary slightly.
-I used the standard deviation of all negative returns (<0) rather than measuring below a set target.
-Years are approximated as days/trading days rather than calculated with calendar dates.
 This program only analyzes one ticker rather than a multi-asset portfolio, so if the user wants to analyze another ticker, they have to re-run the program.
+Sortino considers any positive return as a success, so the targeted benchmark is 0% rather than the risk-free rate from treasury bills.
+Sharpe/Sortino have not been calculated at a monthly frequency to truly compare with PV's metrics